arau5209/disciple/README.md

 # disciple
-Personal scheduling app.
-Intended to simplify the process of making and editing the schedule to that it is used consistently.
+### Personal scheduling app.
+Intended to simplify scheduling so that it is done consistently.

 Right now the app is usable, but implementing the following features will make use simpler.

+## Planned features
-Planned features (ordered by ease of implementation and importance):
+### Ordered by ease of implementation and importance:
 1. Compile code into windows executable file
     - Allow the program to be run by double-clicking an icon rather than from the command prompt
     - An executable can also be tied to Windows start-up, so the schedule opens whenver the user turns on his computer